StarCitizenTools/starcitizen-tools/extensions/TemplateData/Specification.md

 #### 3.2.8 `inherits`
 * Value: `string`

-The key of another parameter from which this parameter will inherit properites.
+The key of another parameter from which this parameter will inherit properties.
 Local properties will override the inherited properties.

 Authors MUST ensure that the value matches the key of a `Param` object in `Root.params`.